 -then ‘chasers’ who speak to the merchant to collect documents and stipulations,

-and passed to closers who handle signing of contract and doing everything necessary with the merchant until funding complete.
+and passed to closers who handle the signing of the contract and do everything necessary with the merchant until funding is complete.

--Finally there would be a renewals team that is proactive on renewing clients as this is the biggest profit maker and an accounting team to handle all financial responsibilities.
+-Finally, there would be a renewals team that is proactive in renewing clients as this is the biggest profit maker and an accounting team to handle all financial responsibilities.